Human Milk & Breastfeeding: Translating Research to Practice

 Diane Spatz, PhD, RN-BC, FAAN

-This program has been submitted to the The Commission of Case Manager Certification for approval to provide board certified case managers with 7.25 clock hours.
+This program has been approved by The Commission of Case Manager Certification for approval to provide board certified case managers with 7.25 clock hours and 7.0 Social Work Contact Hours.

 This one-day program will cover the essential information clinicians need to provide evidence based lactation care and support.
 The program will assist clinicians with tools for translation of research into clinical practice.
 It will include information about assisting families in overcoming barriers to breastfeeding, understanding lactation physiology, initiating and maintaining a milk supply, the role donor milk plays in the NICU and managing breastfeeding challenges of the Late Preterm Infant.
 Strategies on how to incorporate lactation technologies that protect breastfeeding for at-risk mothers and infants will also be presented.

 NEW this program: Implementation of a Donor Milk Program, Human Milk Nutrient Analyzers and Targeted Fortification, Breastfeeding Outcomes of Infants with Congenital Heart Disease, Late Preterm Infant Management and more!!